Complete Guide to Maidenhead Boundary Stone Locations

-The Boundary walk is a yearly 13-mile walk around the borders of Maidenhead and organised by Maidenhead Rotary Club.
+The Boundary walk is a yearly 13-mile walk around the original borough of Maidenhead and is organised by the Maidenhead Rotary Club since it was restarted in 1982

 River Thames footpath to Cookham